pvilalta/crypto-lizard/README.md

 3. Use the altCoin function adding 2 parameters

    - crypto symbol
-   - the case where you want it to
+   - the cell where you want it to

 4. You have the possiblity to set-up a trigger to load the current prices through the online IDE